stevenscg/secrets-management-with-vault/README.md

 and supporting tools installed that can be used to demonstrate many aspects of a typical "Hashistack".

+This project goes with the [Using HashiCorp Vault for Secrets Management](https://speakerdeck.com/stevenscg/using-hashicorp-vault-for-secrets-management) presentation delivered at Gluecon 2017.

 ### Prerequisites
 * Vagrant